 Science

-Although there has been encouraging progress made for the treatment of Estrogen/Progesterone receptor (ER/PR) and HER 2 positive breast cancers, there is no effective targeted therapy currently available in the market for Triple Negative Breast Cancer.
+Newer drugs have been tried for the treatment of Triple Negative Breast Cancer, however, they offer incremental improvement in progression free survival by only 2.5-5 months.
+Therefore, there is no effective targeted therapy currently available in the market for Triple Negative Breast Cancer.
 This has created a dire need to identify molecular targets that are receptor independent, to develop effective target-based therapies for Triple Negative Breast Cancer.
 Additionally, cancer cells find roundabouts thereby developing resistance to existent therapies.
 Therefore, a radically different approach for the treatment of Triple Negative Breast Cancer is imperative, one that identifies molecular targets that are receptor independent and directly targeting the cell proliferation machinery of the cancer cells.

-We have identified a unique biomarker for Triple Negative Breast Cancer that is:
+We have identified a unique molecular target for Triple Negative Breast Cancer that is:

 • Endocrine and growth receptor independent.